wescale/k8s-dev-training/day-2/ex-3/README.md

 Now connect to the `mariadb-sts-1` pod and look for the data.
 Is it there ?
 Why ?

+> No it's no there because we deploy 3 single MariaDB instance.
+There is no data synchronization

 What is the solution to avoid this ?

+> Deploy a MySQL Cluster to ensure operations are replicated throughout every instances

 # Clean